crystallabs/event_handler/README.md

 subscription options (the values of `once?`, `async?`, and `at`).
 When `AddHandlerEvent` or `RemoveHandlerEvent` are emitted, they are invoked with the handlers' `Wrapper` object as argument.
-This allows listeners on these two meta events full insight into the added or removed handlers and their settings.
+This allows listeners on these two meta events full insight into the added or removed handlers and their subscription settings.

 ### Channels